-Vitamin D is an essential vitamin that we need to consume in sufficient quantities.
+Vitamin D is an essential vitamin that we need to obtain in sufficient quantities.

-On this note, low blood levels of vitamin D may increase the risk of depression, bone loss, and a wide variety of chronic diseases (12).
+On this note, low blood levels of vitamin D may potentially increase the risk of depression, bone loss, and a variety of chronic diseases (15).

 Can Vegan Diets Provide Vitamin D3?

-However, for vegans who live in cold and dark places or those who get little sunshine, it may be worth testing vitamin D levels and considering a supplement.
+For vegans (and omnivores) who live in cold and dark places over winter, it may be worth considering a vitamin D supplement.

-However, the human body synthesizes and produces its own creatine through the amino acids glycine, arginine, and methionine.
-As a result, we do not need to obtain it from dietary sources (17).
+However, the human body can synthesize and produce its own creatine through the amino acids glycine, arginine, and methionine.
+As a result, we do not need to obtain it from dietary sources (18).

 Is Creatine Essential?

-Creatine is not essential, and a lower dietary intake of creatine is not a significant health concern.
+Creatine is not essential, and a lower dietary intake of creatine does not appear to be a significant health concern.